Do you install the Bearacade® or B2™ products?

 - The quarterly drills help keep an eye on everything – since they are to fully deploy the units during those drills

 - The Anchor Hole is 5/16” to 3/8” in diameter – almost imperceptible to the casual observer.

 - We recommend suggested Code of Conduct – Student Handbook amendments that align the device with fire extinguishers, pull stations, AEDs, and EpiPens, so that tampering with, disabling, misusing, or affecting the device or the doorway are serious offenses.

 To date, we have not encountered a concern with debris, over-waxing, wax-accumulation, or anything that prevents the engagement of the Anchor Pin into the Anchor Hole.
-Our devices have been used twice (once in Ohio, once in Massachusetts) in the past 4 months for actual emergency lockdowns – not drills – and the schools did not encounter a concern.
-Fortunately, the students intending to do harm were calmed and taken under control without incident.
+Our devices have been used six times (three times in Ohio, twice in Massachusetts) during the 2016-17 school year for actual emergency lockdowns – not drills – and the schools did not encounter a concern.
+Fortunately, the students (parent in one instance) intending to do harm were calmed and taken under control without incident.